human-conditions/yodrew.github.io-original/_pages/reports/index.md

 navnext: reports/four-darkness-experiences
 ---

-This series of hygienic darkroom retreat reports documents my improbable recovery from an ancestral suicide program and the resulting qualification of the [darkness-conjecture](/darkness-conjecture/) as a hypothesis.
+This is a series of my reports of hygienic darkroom retreat.
+They document my improbable recovery from an ancestral suicide program.
+They result in the qualification of the [darkness-conjecture](/darkness-conjecture/) as a hypothesis.

 - [four darkness experiences](./four-darkness-experiences/)
 - [6-day retreat](./6-day-retreat/)